guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

 \ No newline at end of file
 ```

 As you can see, the secrets are there, as expected, since this commit represents the state before the changes have been applied by the tool.
-From the txt-file above we can see that this commit id was mapped to the commit with id ```11b05548da5d1900066d13d048da6ce98e249426``` - let\'s check how the changes in that commit look like:
+From the txt-file above we can see that this commit id was mapped to the commit with id ```11b05548da5d1900066d13d048da6ce98e249426``` - let's check how the changes in that commit look like:

 ``` cmd
 PS C:\Playground\test-cleanup\demo-projects.git> git show 11b0554